xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 ## Setting up the Config File

 In its core, bot is powered through a *TaskGraph* which is the structure that links various tasks together to fulfill the overall role of the bot.
-Each "node" represents a task which has an *Agent* that is selected to complete task.
+Each "node" represents a task which has an *Worker* that is selected to complete task.
 Each node engages the user for their response, and  with the user response, the TaskGraph will decide which next node to travel to.

 Like actual conversations, *TaskGraph* can be complicated; that is why we help you convert a simple and intuitive *Config* JSON file into a powerful and advanced *TaskGraph* through our generator.
 Instead of needing to design an entire graph, all you need to do is to describe the bot and provide some extra information and it will build the graph for you!

-#### Composite Agents
+#### Composite Workers
 Building on top of a primitive conversational bot, for the customer service bot, we need to let the bot be able to read from the documents we are supplying when composing a response.
-We can do that is through the [RAGMsgAgent (RAG-Message Agent)](../Agents/RAGAgent.mdx).
-The RAGMsgAgent is different than some of the agents we used in the previous tutorial because it is a *composite* agent.
-Inside RAGMsgAgent is actually two other agents, [RAGAgent](../Agents/RAGAgent.mdx) and [MessageAgent](../Agents/MessageAgent.mdx).
-When we call RAGMsgAgent, it internally calls RAGAgent which retrieves the relevant information from our sources and then passes the information to MessageAgent which composes the response which the RAGMsgAgent outputs.
-While RAGMsgAgent is pretty simple, there is no limit to how complex such composite agents could be and this serves as a sneak peak to what is ahead to come.
+We can do that is through the [RAGMsgWorker (RAG-Message Worker)](../Workers/RAGWorker.mdx).
+The RAGMsgWorker is different than some of the workers we used in the previous tutorial because it is a *composite* worker.
+Inside RAGMsgWorker is actually two other workers, [RAGWorker](../Workers/RAGWorker.mdx) and [MessageWorker](../Workers/MessageWorker.mdx).
+When we call RAGMsgWorker, it internally calls RAGWorker which retrieves the relevant information from our sources and then passes the information to MessageWorker which composes the response which the RAGMsgWorker outputs.
+While RAGMsgWorker is pretty simple, there is no limit to how complex such composite workers could be and this serves as a sneak peak to what is ahead to come.

 As a refresher, here is the structure for a [Config](../Config.md) JSON file: